go-while/nntp-history/README.md

   */
 ```

+# Message-ID Hash Splitting with BoltDB

+## KeyAlgo (`ShortHash`)

+- The standard key algorithm used is `ShortHash`.

+## Database Organization

+To improve processing speed and optimize data storage, we organize data into multiple BoltDB databases based on the first character of the hash:

+- We create 16 separate BoltDB databases, each corresponding to one of the 16 possible hexadecimal characters (0-9 and a-f).

+Each of these 16 databases is further divided into buckets using the second character of the hash:

+- For each database, we create buckets corresponding to the possible values of the second character (0-9 and a-f).

+## Key Structure

+The remaining portion of the hash (after the first two characters) is used as the key to store offsets in the database:

+- The length of this remaining hash used as a key can be customized based on the `KeyLen` setting.
+- A lower `KeyLen` results in more "multioffsets" stored per key, which can be beneficial for reducing storage space.
+- However, a lower `KeyLen` also result in more frequent file seeks when accessing data.
+- The default `KeyLen` is 6.
+The minimum recommended `KeyLen` is 4.
+- Reasonable values for `KeyLen` typically range from 5 to 8.

+## FNV KeyAlgos

+- The other available `FNV` KeyAlgos have pre-defined `KeyLen` values and use the full hash to generate keys.

+## Example

+Let's illustrate this approach with an example:

+Suppose you have a Message-ID hash of "1a2b3c4d5e6f0...":

+- The first character "1" selects the database "1".
+- The next character "a" selects the bucket "a" within the "1" database.
+- The remaining hash "2b3c4d5e6f0..." is used as the key in the "a" bucket based on the specified `KeyLen`.

+By following this approach, you can efficiently organize and retrieve data based on Message-ID hashes while benefiting from the performance and storage optimizations provided by BoltDB.

+Feel free to customize the `KeyLen` setting to meet your specific performance and storage requirements.

+Smaller `KeyLen` values save space but may result in more disk access, while larger `KeyLen` values reduce disk access but consume more space.

 ## File Descriptors: 33 (+ 3 /dev/pts + 1 anon_inode: + 2 pipe: ?) = 39

 - Writer History.dat: 1